bytemare/ecc/README.md

   import "github.com/bytemare/ecc"
 ```

-This package exposes abstract operations over opaque (prime-order) elliptic curve groups and their scalars and elements,
+This package exposes abstract operations over opaque elliptic curve groups, some of which are prime-order, and their scalars and elements,
 and support hash-to-curve as per [RFC 9380](https://datatracker.ietf.org/doc/rfc9380).

 It makes using different elliptic curves easy, flexible, and without loosing performance or security.
 You don't have to